jamesplease/lrud/examples/advanced/tv-app/README.md

 # TV App (WIP)

-This WIP example shows how you can use this library to build a TV app.
+This example shows how you can use this library to build a TV app.
+Keep in mind that there are an infinite number of ways that you can architect any given app.
+I don't think this is the best possible architecture, nor do I think that you should necessarily copy it verbatim.

+It only exists to serve as a reference of the LRUD library API.

 ### Running the Example